-As at April 30, 2018 the Company had a working capital deficiency of \$1,915,000, a shareholders' deficiency of \$1,507,000 and a deficit of \$162,395,000.
-As at July 31, 2017 the Company had a working capital deficiency of \$504,000, shareholders' deficiency of \$17,000 and a deficit of \$155,380,000.
+The Company reported a consolidated net loss and total comprehensive loss of \$1,379,000 for the three-month period ended October 31, 2018 (October 31, 2017 - \$2,303,000).
+As at October 31, 2018 the Company had a working capital deficiency of \$1,997,000, shareholders' deficiency of \$1,651,000 and a deficit of \$165,384,000.
+As at July 31, 2018 the Company had a working capital deficiency of \$1,901,000, shareholders' deficiency of \$1,527,000 and a deficit of \$164,005,000.

 In order for the Company to advance its various currently planned preclinical and clinical research and development activities and pay for its overhead costs, the Company will need to raise approximately \$20,000,000 to \$25,000,000 over the next twenty-four months.
-The Company's monthly fixed overhead costs are approximately \$450,000 per month.
+The Company's monthly fixed overhead costs continue to average approximately \$475,000 per month.
 This amount does not include the costs related to any of the Company's third-party activities such as clinical studies, collaborative research activities and contract manufacturing.
-The Company is also forecasting to spend approximately \$2.6 million in collaborative research initiatives with research partners.
+The Company is also forecasting to spend approximately \$775,000 in collaborative research initiatives with research partners.
 Offsetting some of these costs are government grant funds for pre-clinical initiatives being conducted in Poland.

-The Company currently has three clinical studies (see Clinical Study Initiatives above for details) in various stages of development.
+The Company currently has several clinical studies (see Clinical Study Initiatives above for details) in various stages of development.

 The Company's LDOS001 clinical study has been facing patient enrolment challenges and as a result the Company most recently increased start-up activities to add 6 additional clinical study sites, with planned recruitment to begin spring 2018.
 The Company also received approval to maximize the number of patients receiving a potentially active dose of L-DOS47 by implement an accelerated dose design up to 6μg/kg followed by a standard 3+3 design for the final two dosing cohorts, 9 and 12 μg/kg respectively.
-The Company expects it needs approximately \$2.8 million through to full completion which is projected to be some time in the first calendar quarter of 2020.
+The Company expects it needs approximately \$3,000,000 through to full completion.
+The Company expects patient enrollment to be completed sometime in fiscal 2020 with the clinical study report to follow approximately six months after final patient enrollment.